-To qualify, you’ll need to provide evidence that the extension has been in place for at least four years – this could include dated photographs showing the house before the work was completed and council tax bills (although other forms of evidence may be required).
+To qualify, you’ll need to provide evidence that the extension has been in place for at least four years.
+Evidence could include dated photographs showing the house before the work was completed and council tax bills (although other forms of evidence may be required).

 Other conservatory building regulations